Where are you now?

 1. Replace the negative thought with a positive one.
 Be conscious of your thoughts.
 The minute you hear one that’s negative.
-Say, “Stop”.
+Stop.
 And replace it with a positive one.
-This will slowly break our brain’s habit of feeding us with the same thoughts.
+This will slowly break your brain’s habit of feeding us with the same thoughts.

 2. Feelings are not facts.
 We have to remember this.
 Many of us are reacting to a story that we’ve created based on our perceptions.
 But feelings are not always facts and thus we’re not always reacting to the most accurate story.
 Try to see situations as black and white.
 This will allow you to see them for what they are and any feelings that you have associated with them can then be analyzed from a more logical and less emotional standpoint.

 3. Surround yourself with people who empower you.
 I’m a big believer in attracting your tribe.
 It’s only natural to absorb the energies around us.
-We’ve got enough negative talk to battle in our own minds to take on the negativity of others.
+We’ve got enough negative talk to battle in our own minds.
 Try to always surround yourself with people who make you feel happy and empowered.

 Finally, do you.